bf2799/GroupMealSignups/README.md

     d.
 Add a *REQUIRED* short-answer question titled "People to Feed Estimate"
     e.
 Add a short-answer question titled "Special Details"
     f.
 Add a *REQUIRED* short-answer question titled "Email Address"
     g.
+Click on Settings.
+Check "Edit after submit"
+    h.
 Go to RESPONSES, click on green and white Sheets logo
-    h.
+    i.
 Link the form to the Sheet created in Step (2)
 4. In Google Sheet, rename the new response sheet "Group Meal Creation" by right-clicking it on the bottom of the screen
 5. Delete Sheet1 (default sheet) by right-clicking it on the bottom of the screen
 6. Create a Google Form and name it "(Organization) Group Meal Signup"